Skip to content

 Poised for cloud data security disruption

-Today, less than half of enterprise data in the cloud has been encrypted, and there are several factors that contribute to the lack of comprehensive implementation.
-First, encryption is notorious for causing performance drag, which can be even harder to tolerate in the cloud where there is also latency to contend with.
-Encryption also adds significant complexity, friction and management costs to compute infrastructure, applications and workflow.
-Key management, which is the pilar of an effective encryption strategy, is also more complex in the age of cloud as organizations grapple with questions about whether to trust keys with third-party cloud providers or tackle the challenge themselves.
+There are several factors that contribute to the lack of comprehensive implementation.
+First, traditional encryption tools are notorious for causing performance drag, which can be even harder to tolerate in the cloud where there is also latency to contend with.
+Encryption also adds significant complexity, friction, and management costs to compute infrastructure, applications, and workflow.
+Encryption key management is also more complex in the cloud, as organizations grapple with questions about whether to trust keys with third-party cloud providers.

 Augment or replace current encryption solutions